wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getsymattribute-method.md

 ## <a name="parameters"></a>Parámetros
  `parent`
- [in] El token de metadatos para el objeto que se solicita el atributo.
+ [in] The metadata token for the object for which the attribute is requested.

  `name`
- [in] Un puntero a la variable que indica el atributo para recuperar.
+ [in] A pointer to the variable that indicates the attribute to retrieve.

  `cBuffer`
  [in] Tamaño de la matriz `buffer`.

  `pcBuffer`
- [out] Un puntero a la variable que recibe la longitud de los datos del atributo.
+ [out] A pointer to the variable that receives the length of the attribute data.

  `buffer`
- [out] Un puntero a la variable que recibe los datos del atributo.
+ [out] A pointer to the variable that receives the attribute data.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también